-Species Range: This species occurs in the Mississippi and Missouri Rivers and large tributaries that feed them from North Dakota and Minnesota south throughout much of Missouri, Arkansas, Louisiana, and east Texas.
+Species Distribution: This species occurs in the Mississippi and Missouri Rivers and large tributaries that feed them from North Dakota and Minnesota south throughout much of Missouri, Arkansas, Louisiana, and east Texas.